jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-4. Verify that the Back to Bookings links to the bookings page.
+4. Verify that the Back to Bookings button links to the bookings page.

+    - Outcome: Pass

+5. Verify that the Now Check Out The Latest Offers button links to the offers page.

     - Outcome: Pass